jeffOSRocko/rest_grpc/README.md

 # rest service that hosts a rest api that in turn talks to another service using gRPC

-There are two services, a client and a server and a shared rpc_defs project containing the shared proto definition and generated classes
+There are two services, a rest service and a gRPC service - they both share an rpc_defs project containing the shared proto definition and generated classes

 ## docker and docker-compose
-The two services - grpc_server and rest_client have their own docker files for generating docker images.
+The two services - grpc_server and rest_server have their own docker files for generating docker images.
 Each image was generated using 'docker build -t <service_name> .'
-   - substitute 'rest_client' and 'grpc_server' for each service
+   - substitute 'rest_server' and 'grpc_server' for each service

 The docker-compose.yaml file can be used to easily bring up and down each container by running 'docker-compose up' and 'docker-compose down' (in this folder where docker-compose.yaml is located)